Selected WorksBioCV

-Camila de Andrade Bianchi is an interdisciplinary artist with an emphasis on ceramics, researcher, and educator.
+Camila de Andrade Bianchi is an interdisciplinary artist with an emphasis on ceramics.
+She is a researcher, and educator.
 She recently concluded her MFA at Arizona State University and graduated with a BFA from the San Francisco Art Institute in 2022.
 In 2025, she was awarded the Phoenix Artists to Work Grant from the City of Phoenix Office of Arts and Culture.
 Her work has been exhibited internationally in the United States, Asia and Europe.
 In her multimedia practice, Camila works at the intersection of art, ecology, and pedagogy through performance, sculpture, and installation.

 de Andrade Bianchi’s practice revolves around ecologies in which she investigates the potential of human and more-than-human interdependence.
 In her work, she interrogates ideas of regeneration, systems of care, and interspecies communication.
 Central to it is the process of composting, which is characterized as a collaborator and educator in artistic making.
 As an intermediary agent between life and death, composting is a practice that informs the processing of decay through habitual care and embodied learning.